So, which is actually the best country to visit in Central America?

 I saw some of the most enticing beaches and pure white squeaky sand whilst backpacking Costa Rica.

-The wildlife is incredible and you’ll find some of the most rarest animals know to man.
+The wildlife is incredible and you’ll find some of the rarest animals known to man.
+Just make sure you carry some decent travel shoes to help trek through all those jungles like terrains.

 Best places to visit in central america